 The private constructor of SampleRejectedStatus in dds-psm-cxx-read-only\src\hpp\dds\core\status\State.hpp needs a typecast to avoid compilation errors on Visual studio versions of STL.
 The following constructor can’t be called due to ambiguous overloads of bistset<N> constructors. private: SampleRejectedState(uint32_t s) : MaskType(s) { } Proposed solution: Change the call to the base constructor to include an explicit static_cast to int. private: SampleRejectedState(uint32_t s) : MaskType(static_cast<int>(s)) { }

-Resolution:

-Revised Text:

-Actions taken:

-Discussion:
+Resolution: The Visual Studio C++ 2010 compiler was raising a series of errors and warning that were not caught by GCC relating to some lacking ctors and conversion operators in some template classes.
+All the errors raised by Visual Studio C++ 2010 have been addressed as verifiable on the latest version of the dds-psm-cxx source code available at https://github.com/kydos/dds-psm-cxx

+Proposed Disposition: Resolved

+Disposition: Under Discussion

 Issue 16339: Improving usability of Reference<DELEGATE> class (dds-psm-cxx-ftf)

 Source: Real-Time Innovations (Mr. Sumant Tambe, sumant(at)rti.com)